 WHAT IS HOSPITAL FRAUD?

-The rapidly rising costs of modern healthcare means millions of dollars a day flow through hospitals, in the form of charges to patients, insurance and government payers like Medicare, Medicaid, and TRICARE.
+The rapidly rising costs of modern healthcare means millions of dollars a day flow through hospitals in the form of charges to patients, insurance and government payers like Medicare, Medicaid, and TRICARE.
 This creates opportunities for providers in hospitals to commit hospital fraud.
-Hospital fraud is when hospitals seeking increased profits for shareholders and greater compensation for executives engage in practices that increase their bottom line.
-They do this at the expense of the federal government, taxpayers, and patients.
+Hospital fraud is when hospitals seeking increased profits for shareholders and greater compensation for executives engage in practices that increase their bottom line, such as false claims.
+They do this at the expense of the federal government, taxpayers, and patients who are seeking quality health care.

 - Billing for medical services or medical supplies that were not medically necessary in a patient’s care